 Shishi means “lion” and Mai means “dance”.
 Shishimai is a festive dance performed in lion costumes at celebrations and festivals during the New Year.
-The performing lion “bites” children to ward off bad luck, improve academic performance, and bring good health.
+The performing lion “bites” children to ward off bad luck, improve academics, and bring good health.

 Why shishi?
 The two split ends of the pepper resemble a lion with its mouth open.

 Cooking with Shishimai

 Shishimai are best suited for light cooking methods like grilling, sauteing, roasting, and frying.
 The pepper’s skin blisters easily, giving it a beautiful char when grilled.
 Try them seared in a cast iron skillet with sesame oil and finished with a squeeze of lemon and sea salt for a savory and satisfying starter dish.